 Codeine (By mouth)

-Treats pain or cough.
-This medicine is a narcotic pain medicine and cough reliever.
+Treats pain.
+Also treats cough.
+This medicine contains a narcotic pain reliever.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to codeine.